Do You Actually Need a Wedding Planner?

 Most people assume they need a wedding planner without fully understanding what that role actually covers.

-They know how to manage the whole system.
+Wedding planners do serve a real purpose, and are masters of the whole system.
 They understand how timelines hold together, how vendors communicate, and where things tend to fall apart.
 They are also much more comfortable saying what they actually think, because they’re not emotionally attached to your wedding in the same way you are.
+That matters.

 What they cannot do is replace your preferences.

-They cannot decide what feels worth the money, what kind of atmosphere you want, or how the day should actually feel when you are in it.
+They can’t decide what feels worth the money, what kind of atmosphere you want, or how the day should actually feel when you are in it.
 That part stays with you, and it’s usually the part people feel the least prepared for.

 What a wedding planner actually does